A note on thermomechanical coupling effects in the indentation of pseudoelastic shape memory alloys

 \section{Thermal Effects during Adiabatic Indentation}

-A key takeaway from the preceding analysis is that within the micro/nano spatial scales and at typical quasi-static indentation speeds, transient thermal effects and the resulting thermomechanical interactions are negligible.
-Nevertheless, in this section, with the aim to gain more insight into the thermomechanical aspects of the problem, a hypothetical scenario of adiabatic indentation is considered and the goal is to determine the extent to which thermal effects can contribute to the indentation behavior of SMAs.
-In what follows, we first describe the methodology used in this analysis and then discuss the corresponding results.
+One of the key takeaways from the preceding analyses is that within the micro/nano spatial scales and at typical quasi-static indentation speeds, transient thermal effects and the resulting thermomechanical interactions are negligible.
+Nevertheless, in this section, with the aim to gain deeper insight into the thermomechanical aspects of the problem, a hypothetical scenario of adiabatic indentation is considered and the goal is to determine the potential extent to which thermal effects can contribute to the indentation behavior of SMAs.
+Given that the TRIP effects examined earlier are not substantial enough to reform the thermomechanical interactions, they are omitted from the present analysis.
+In what follows, we first describe the methodology used and then discuss the corresponding results.